libxml-raku/LibXML-raku/doc/Element.md

         my LibXML::Element @nodes = $node.getChildrenByLocalName($localname);
         my LibXML::Node::Set $nodes = $node.getChildrenByLocalName($localname);

     The function gives direct access to all child elements of the current node with a given local name.
 It makes things a lot easier if one needs to handle big data sets.
 A special `localname ` '*' can be used to match any local name.
+The special names `#text`, `#comment` and `#cdata-section` can be used to match Text, Comment or CDATA nodes.

   * getElementsByTagName